Jodels2002/KickPi-OS/README.md

 Optional for Amiga Forever owners:
 - Format a USB stick ( FAT32, Volume Label "AMIGA" )
-- Copy the "Shared" folder from the Amiga Forever installation -> "AMIGA/Shared/*here are your AmigaForever files*"
+- Copy the "Shared" folder from the Amiga Forever installation -> "AMIGA/Shared/*here are your Amiga Forever files*"

 # Installation:
-On the raspberry you open a terminal window and type following commands:
+On the Raspberry you open a terminal window and type following commands:

 git clone --depth=1 https://github.com/Jodels2002/KickPi-OS.git